4 Things to Know About Deep Suctioning for RSV in Infants

 RSV alone is not a medical emergency, nor is it a reason to hospitalize or suction a neonate.
 In a small fraction of neonates with this infection, breathing becomes labored.
 Rather than looking for RSV symptoms or trying to get a diagnosis, it’s important to look at the overall clinical presentation.
 Children who show signs of respiratory distress need emergency care regardless of the underlying diagnosis.

-As an alternative, they suggest that noninvasive suctioning may be more effective at removing airway secretions because of the larger catheter.
+As an alternative, noninvasive suctioning may be more effective at removing airway secretions because of the larger catheter.
 In light of this new data, medical providers should not routinely deep-suction RSV patients but should instead reserve this treatment only for those for whom other techniques have failed.

 Indications for deep suctioning include: